Looking for quick answers to our most common questions? Browse through this page to find what you need.

 Contact your local water company with questions about water connections or paying your water bill.

 The waterways and drainage charge pays for drainage, flood protection and flood warning systems, as well as programs to protect and improve river health.
-Details on all these activities are reported in our annual Waterways Local Updates.
 The exact amount of the charge depends on your property type and location, but is usually $50 to $100 a year.

 Generally, recycled water is only available near our sewage treatment plants in Werribee and Bangholme.
 To find out if your area has recycled water, contact your local water company.